-China Can Help Supersize Global Hydrogen Economy, According to Shell
+China Can Help Supersize the Global Hydrogen Economy, According to Shell

 “Electrons alone can't fully decarbonize the energy system.
 You actually need a molecule,” he said, pointing to fertilizer production as an example.

-The formation of the Hydrogen Council, an industry body formed in 2017, also demonstrates the breadth of support.
+The formation of the Hydrogen Council, an industry body created in 2017, also demonstrates the breadth of support.
 Members range from the obvious (Shell, BP, Total) to would-be electrolyzer giants (Siemens, thyssenkrupp, Nel) to mainstream gas distribution firms like Italy’s Snam and SoCalGas in the U.S., not to mention investors like Abu Dhabi’s Mubadala and France’s BNP Paribas.

-Scaling-up in the ‘decade of hydrogen’
+Scaling up in the "decade of hydrogen"

-Shell’s own involvement is also scaling across multiple fronts.
+Shell’s own involvement is also expanding across multiple fronts.
 From those first pathfinder hydrogen refueling stations, Shell now has 48 completed globally and 14 in construction.
 In September it won $40 million in grant funding to build 48 hydrogen fueling points in California.
 Bishop expects Germany to grow to 100 stations in the next few months.
-Because of the range of hydrogen vehicles, that’s a denser network than it might sound.
+Because of the range of hydrogen vehicles, that’s a denser network than it sounds like.

 The H2 Mobility network, a consortium that includes Shell, Total and Daimler, expects those 100 refueling points to support 6 million vehicles in Germany without major detours.
-H2 Mobility claims demand on its network has grown from two to 12 metric tons in just over three years.
+H2 Mobility claims demand on its network has grown from 2 to 12 metric tons in just over three years.

-Away from vehicle transport, Shell and Dutch utility Eneco won the Hollandse Kust Noord offshore wind tender.
-The 759 MW project will also include battery storage while Shell hopes some of the power can be used to run a 200-MW electrolyzer at one of its refineries.
+Aside from vehicle transport, Shell and Dutch utility Eneco won the Hollandse Kust Noord offshore wind tender.
+The 759 MW project will also include battery storage while Shell hopes some of the power can be used to run a 200 MW electrolyzer at one of its refineries.

-The company is also at the heart of plans to develop a hydrogen hub in the Port of Rotterdam.
-The NortH2 consortium could see 3-4 GW of offshore wind capacity in the North Sea utilized primarily for green hydrogen.
-A 10-MW proton-exchange membrane (PEM) electrolyzer is under construction at its Rheinland refinery in Germany.
+The company is also a key player in plans to develop a hydrogen hub in the Port of Rotterdam.
+The NortH2 consortium could see 3 to 4 GW of offshore wind capacity in the North Sea used primarily for green hydrogen.
+A 10 MW proton-exchange membrane electrolyzer is under construction at its Rheinland refinery in Germany.

 In August, Wood Mackenzie declared the 2020s the decade of hydrogen.
-Despite the unprecedented disruption brought about COVID-19, the first year of the decade of hydrogen has been a busy one.
-In addition to Shell’s industrial and transportation projects, German utility RWE has accrued no fewer than 30 projects, while offshore wind developer Ørsted has made progress with green hydrogen projects in Germany, U.K., Netherlands and its native Denmark.
+Despite the unprecedented disruption brought about by COVID-19, the first year of the decade of hydrogen has been a busy one.
+In addition to Shell’s industrial and transportation projects, German utility RWE has accrued no fewer than 30 projects, while offshore wind developer Ørsted has made progress with green hydrogen projects in Germany, U.K., the Netherlands and its native Denmark.

-The European Green Deal has seeded momentum among member states as well as at the EU-level.
-U.K.’s expedited phase-out of new petrol and diesel vehicles to 2030, rumored but not confirmed when Bishop spoke with GTM, all point to thing to come.
+The increased pace of activity sparked by the European Green Deal and the U.K.’s expedited phaseout of new petrol and diesel vehicles through 2030 (rumored but not yet confirmed when Bishop spoke with GTM) all point to big things to come.

 “It gives you an indication of tremendous momentum,” said Bishop.